About Meadow View Primary School

 We will build on these to develop the skills they need for life, such as creativity, communication, teamwork, problem solving and using ICT confidently in order to be able to;

 Using these skills we aim to understand our local, national and global community more and contribute to its development to ensure we are making a difference for the better and prepared for a positive and successful future.

-Children will be allocated a part time F1 place in the September or January following their 3rd birthday.
+Children will be allocated a part time F1 place in the September, January or Easter following their 3rd birthday.
 Places are allocated in order of being placed on the list and subject to available space.

 Our intake limit is 40 children for each year group.
 If that number has not been reached there is every likelihood that your child will be admitted to the school.

 A child's academic ability has no bearing on whether or not he or she is admitted.
 However, if the Head Teacher thinks that a child's needs cannot be met, or the education of the others might suffer, she may refuse an application in the interests of all parties.
 The parents should then take Local Authority advice.
 You may also wish to discuss any number of issues with our Governing Body.
 Our Chair of Governors is Broydon Vickerage, and our Parent Governors can be contacted via the school.